mich-kacz/Robot_fusion_2021/README.md

 # Robot_fusion_2021

-This is repository of new AGV platform.
+This is repository of new AGV platform made by "SKN Fusion" academic circle.

 Main platform features:
   1. Mapping based on own algorithm used to autonomus driving.